FedericoValentino/SE2-ValentinoZarbo/GeneralRequirements/Goals.md

 ---------------

-## GOALS
+## GoalS

 G1: An educator can manage a tournament

 G2:	An educator can create battles inside of a tournament in which he is involved

+G3: Students can partecipate in tournaments created by an educator

-G3:	Students can partecipate and compete in battles created by an educator, alone or in groups
+G4:	Students can partecipate in battles created by an educator, alone or in groups

-G4:	Students are scored based on their performance in battles
+G5:	Students are scored based on their performance in battles

-G5:	The platform allows students and educators to compare the performance of students
+G6:	The platform allows students and educators to compare the performance of students

 ---------------------------------------------------------------------------------------------------------------